input-output-hk/daedalus/README.md

 2. `yarn install`
 3. `WALLET_HOST=xxx WALLET_PORT=xxx yarn js-launcher`

-This mode currently mocks TLS certs as this is not being used for v2 integrations.
+This mode currently mocks TLS certificates as this is not being used for V2 integrations.

 ## Notes: